Ensaculin

 Ensaculin (KA-672) is a drug from the coumarin family, which has been researched as a potential treatment for dementia.
 It acts on a number of receptor systems, being both a weak NMDA antagonist and a 5HT1A agonist.
 Animal studies have shown promising nootropic effects, although efficacy in humans has yet to be proven.
-It was well tolerated in human trials, with the main side effect being orthostatic hypotension (low blood pressure).
+It was well tolerated in human trials, with the main side effect being orthostatic hypotension (low blood pressure upon standing).